-Each time I arrive the glasshouses at Cambridge University Botanic Garden, I make my way along the narrow main corridor, which leads to the various wings of planting.
+Each time I arrive at the glasshouses at Cambridge University Botanic Garden, I make my way along the narrow main corridor, which leads to the various wings of planting.
 Stepping through each of the side doors is like entering a series of miniature worlds.

 The first entrance takes me into Arid Lands where it is hot and dry.
 The rocks and tall cacti arranged alongside a curvy path somehow create illusions of perspective and scale.

 Further along, there is the Tropical Wetland.
 It is humid and warm and there are a rice paddy and a pond with some of those huge waterlily pads that can carry a small child.

 Opening the door to the next room, I am hit with the hot and humid air of the Tropical Rainforest, thick with the sweet and sickly smells of blossoms and mustiness.
 The air is so pregnant with moisture it feels tangible, the plants are dense and vying for attention with their colours and shapes – tendrils are touching me as I follow the meandering path.

 The next space offers a stark contrast – it is cool and dry, a fan provides a light breeze.
 Breathing is easier in the healthy climate of the Mountains.
 There is a central rocky display with small tree-like shrubs dotted around, giving it the appearance of a miniature alpine landscape.
 But my favourite bit is a small area at the back, where there is a grassy patch labelled ‘Alpine Meadow’ and another, mossy one, declares itself a ‘Mountain Top’.